EU top official says Polish ruling is a threat to the bloc

 The whole idea behind the EU is that a united front will make the 27 nations a formidable power in the world, while they would be bystanders as individual countries.
 And even if member states are happy to see that power used in international relations, some abhor it when it affects them.

+“We are now seeing a creeping revolution taking place by way of verdicts of the European Court of Justice,” he said.

+He also said he sees double standards in the EU rulings on Poland’s changes to its judiciary, noting that each country has its own judicial system, with politicians electing judges in some cases.

-Depending on how the Polish government decides to use the latest ruling, the commission has further financial options at its disposal to try to make Warsaw comply with EU law, notably by continuing to hold up the country’s access to billions of euros in European money to help revive its economy in the wake of the coronavirus pandemic.
+The European Commission has several options to try to make Warsaw comply with EU law, notably by continuing to hold up the country’s access to billions of euros in European money to help revive its economy in the wake of the coronavirus pandemic.

 “We cannot and we will not allow our common values to be put at risk.
 The Commission will act,” von der Leyen said.

-The commission could also activate a mechanism allowing the suspension of payments of EU money to a member country breaching the principles of the rule of law in a way that affects the bloc’s budget or financial interests.
+The commission can also start infringement procedures, or decide to activate a mechanism allowing the suspension of payments of EU money to a member country breaching the principles of the rule of law in a way that affects the bloc’s budget or financial interests.

-“We want a strong Poland in a united Europe,” von der Leyen said, adding that she is open to comprise.
+“I have always been a proponent of dialogue and I will always be,” she said.
+“This is a situation that can and must be resolved.
+And we want a strong Poland in a united Europe.”

-The tribunal majority ruling — in response to a case brought by Morawiecki — said Poland’s EU membership did not give the European Court of Justice supreme legal authority and did not mean that Poland had shifted its legal sovereignty to the EU.
+The Polish tribunal majority ruling — in response to a case brought by Morawiecki — said Poland’s EU membership did not give the European Court of Justice supreme legal authority and did not mean that Poland had shifted its legal sovereignty to the EU.

 Poland’s prime minister asked for the review after the European Court of Justice ruled in March that Poland’s new regulations for appointing judges to the Supreme Court could violate EU law.
 The ruling obliged Poland’s government to discontinue the rules that gave politicians influence over judicial appointments.
-To date, Poland has not done so.
+To date, Poland has not complied.

-Jaroslaw Kaczynski, the leader of Poland’s ruling Law and Justice party, recently said that Poland wants to be in the EU, but one that respects its own rules and treaties, meaning the independence of the bloc’s member nations.
-Law and Justice adopted a resolution in mid-September stating that Poland wants to remain an EU member.

-Last month, the European Commission asked the European Court of Justice to impose daily fines on Poland until it improves the functioning of the Polish Supreme Court and suspends new laws that were deemed to undermine judicial independence.
+Last month, the European Commission asked the European Court of Justice to impose daily fines on Poland until it improves the functioning of the Polish Supreme Court and suspends the laws that were deemed to undermine judicial independence.

-Raf Casert in Brussels contributed to this story
+Raf Casert in Brussels, Vanessa Gera and Monika Scislowska in Warsaw contributed to this story.